rishabhs-spektra/MCW-App-modernization/Hands-on lab/migrate-db.md

 1. On the Migration Wizard **Configure migration settings** Blade, expand the **PartsUnlimited** database, verify all the tables are selected **(1)** and select **Next: Database migration Summary >> (2)**.

-    > **Note**: If you see that table data cannot be migrated, the source table is empty. it is completely fine please select the tables that are not greyed out or the table has data in it.
+    > **Note**: If you see that the table data cannot be migrated, the source table is empty.
+It is completely fine, please select the tables that are not greyed out or the table has data in it.

     ![The Migration Wizard Configure migration settings blade is displayed, with the expand arrow for PartsUnlimited highlighted, and all the tables checked.](images/select-table-migrate.png "Migration Wizard Configure migration settings")